KTH's exam room template in Canvas

 Open the examination room in Canvas and choose “Home” in the left navigation menu.
 Click on the button with the pen, “Edit”, to the right, far up on the page.

 Mark where you want to write, for example under the existing text.
-Enter information about how the examiner can be contacted.
-Finally, do not forget to save the page.
-Example:
+Enter information about how the examiner can be contacted, e.g. email address and phone number.
+Remember to save the page when you are done.

 2. Create assignments